 In a large bowl, combine the ground beef with the breadcrumbs, garlic powder, onion soup mix, 2 teaspoons of Worcestershire sauce, and the eggs.
 Mix well until the meatball mixture is thoroughly combined.

-In a large bowl, combine the ketchup, onion, 2 tablespoons of Worcestershire sauce, vinegar, brown sugar, molasses, celery salt, dry mustard, paprika, and pepper.
+In a large bowl, combine the ketchup, onion, Worcestershire sauce, vinegar, brown sugar, molasses, celery salt, dry mustard, paprika, and pepper.
 Stir to combine and then pour over the meatballs.